alstjd0051/alstjd0051/README.md

 ## Hey guys 👋, my name is miiin_sseong

-I write 'coding' on GitHub with excitement.
+I write coding on GitHub with excitement.
 I hope you enjoy it.